AI Economic Governance Metrics: What to Measure and What to Ignore in 2026

 | High (above 60%) | 28% to 45% | +1 to +5 points | 23 to 40 points |

-The 5 Anti-Metrics That Seem Right but Distort Decisions
+The 5 Anti-Metrics That Look Right and Get in the Way

 |---|---|---|---|

-The wrong frequency destroys the signal.
-Measuring a metric faster than it changes creates noise; measuring it slower misses the window for intervention.
-Each of the five metrics has its own natural operational rhythm.
+The wrong frequency ruins the signal.
+Measuring at a faster pace than the thing changes only produces noise.
+Measuring at a slower pace misses the window to do something about it.
+Each of the five has its own clock, and respecting that is half the job.

 |---|---|---|---|